thordickinson/dumb-crawler/README.md

 ## To do
 * Add a mechanism to kill the task if there is no running tasks and relevant urls.
 * Create a page validation mechanism to refetch pages if they are invalid.
+* Add a proxy configuration
+* Push data to S3 after completion